 THE E.V.A INITIATIVE: EQUAL VEHICLES FOR ALL

 This project started with an uncomfortable truth: most cars are mainly tested on male crash test dummies.
 As a result, women are more likely to be injured.
 But not when it comes to Volvo.
 Because they have collected data since the 1970s — regardless of size, gender or body shape — their cars protect all people equally.

 2019 marked 60 years since Volvo gave away their safety belt patent.
 Rather than celebrating history, we thought: what if we could make cars safer for everyone, once again?
-And that’s exactly what we did.
+And that’s how the EVA Initiative was born.

-In a global campaign called The E.V.A Initiative, we gathered all of Volvo’s safety research and made it available to everyone.
+We gathered all Volvo’s safety research and made it available to everyone.
 But we had to make the data more human, so we created EVA who became the female embodiment of all data; a face behind the facts.
 We then showed how this inequality personally affects women with film, print, social, outdoor, and much more.

 Cannes Lions Grand Prix / Creative Strategy